-\ Less than 1%.
+Less than 1%.
 (1) The business address of each director and executive officer is Turmstrasse 30, CH-6300 Zug, Switzerland.
 None of the shares beneficially owned by our directors or executive officers are pledged as security.
-(2) Includes shares that may be acquired within 60 days from June 30, 2017 through the exercise of options.
-Also includes (a) rights to acquire shares under the Company's deferred compensation plan held by Mr. McNamara (11,798); (b) vested restricted share units held by Messrs.
+(2) Includes shares that may be acquired within 60 days from November 30, 2017 through the exercise of options.
+Also includes (a) rights to acquire shares under the Company's deferred compensation plan held by Mr. McNamara (11,798); and (b) vested restricted share units held by Messrs.
 Barker, Curado, Deaton, Intrieri, McNamara (64,324), Merksamer, Miller, Muller and Tan, and Ms. Chang.
-(3) As of June 30, 2017, each listed individual and our directors and executive officers as a group beneficially owned less than 1% of the Company's output of the company's entry of the company's entry of the company's model.
+(3) As of November 30, 2017, each listed individual and the Company's directors and executive officers as a group beneficially owned less than 1% of the Company's outstanding shares.